While most units are more efficient compared to big traditional home HVAC systems some units are more efficient than others.

 Fujitsu makes several types of units from 16 to 33 SEER rating.

 A 33 SEER rating is very good and one of the current best ratings available.

-Daikin makes many good HVAC systems including well-built mini split units with Seer ratings from 19-25.
+Daikin makes many good HVAC systems, including well-built mini split units with Seer ratings from 19-25.

-This 12,000 BTU package has a SEER rating of 24.5 which makes it a very efficient unit.
+The LV Series 12,000 BTU package has a SEER rating of 24.5, which makes it a very efficient unit.